William Henry Chaffers

 William Henry Chaffers (August 2, 1827 – July 1894) was a Quebec businessman and politician.
 He was a Liberal member of the Senate of Canada for Rougemont division from 1867 to 1894.

 He was born Guillaume-Henri-Jacques Chaffers at Quebec City in 1827 and studied at the college at Chambly and the Petit Séminaire de Montréal.
 He set up in business at Saint-Césaire.
 Chaffers was lieutenant-colonel in the local militia.
 He also served as mayor of Saint-Césaire and warden for Rouville County.
 He was elected to the Legislative Assembly of the Province of Canada for Rouville in an 1856 by-election.
-Cahffers was elected to the Legislative Council of the Province of Canada in 1864 and named to the Senate after Confederation.
+Chaffers was elected to the Legislative Council of the Province of Canada in 1864 and named to the Senate after Confederation.

 He died at Saint-Hyacinthe in 1894.

 He was the grandson of François Blanchet.